 Dark Tourism is a term that describes the act of visiting places that are associated with the macabre.
 It has become a world-wide trend through the popularity of the Netflix show Dark Tourist, although its roots date further back than the show’s premier in 2018.
-Dark Tourism is a type of global travel that is perceived as exotic, adventurous, disturbing, and dangerous.
+Dark Tourism is a global travel phenomenon that is perceived as exotic, adventurous, disturbing, dangerous, and surprisingly educational.

 Dark Tourism Examples

 There are thousands of sites all over the world that could be considered locations for Dark Tourism and reach all corners of the globe.
 But there are a few places in particular which are widely regarded to be the “hottest spots” for Dark Tourism.
 People travel thousands of miles to these locations, which, ironically, can significantly help a countries travel industry and economy.
 Although many locals don’t appreciate the negative connotation to their hometown.